ModDota/moddota.github.io/_articles/scripting/Typescript/typescript-ability.md

 While your cursor is inside that block, all functions inherited from `BaseAbility` will show up here.
 Simply start typing for the auto complete to immediately show you possible completions of what you typed.

 :::note
-If either @registerAbility() or BaseAbility are not recognized and show an error, highlight each of them, and use the `Ctrl + .` hotkey shortcut, which opens a small menu that suggests to import them.
+If either @registerAbility() or BaseAbility are not recognized and show an error, highlight them, and use the `Ctrl + .` hotkey shortcut, which opens a small menu that suggests to import them.
 You'll see the top of the file now has the import statement: `import { BaseAbility, registerAbility } from "../lib/dota_ts_adapter";`, which shows that those are now imported from their respective files.
 :::

 ### Ability Properties